 What Do You Call a Male Dog?
-A Comprehensive Guide to Canine Nomenclature
+A practical guide to Canine Nomenclature

 What do you call a male dog?
 The simple answer is a dog.
-However, the question opens a fascinating window into the world of canine terminology, encompassing breed-specific names, informal terms of endearment, and even the historical evolution of how we classify and name our beloved canine companions.
-This comprehensive guide will delve into all aspects of male dog nomenclature, exploring the common, the unique, and the sometimes humorous ways we refer to our furry friends.
+Even so, the question opens a fascinating window into the world of canine terminology, encompassing breed-specific names, informal terms of endearment, and even the historical evolution of how we classify and name our beloved canine companions.
+This full breakdown will walk through all aspects of male dog nomenclature, exploring the common, the unique, and the sometimes humorous ways we refer to our furry friends.

 Introduction: More Than Just "Dog"